Command-line utilities

 Converting to/from binary encoding

-Aiken provides means to convert a high-level UPLC program into a low-level flat
+Aiken provides utilities to convert a high-level UPLC program into a low-level flat

 commands.
 For example: